photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     ad blocker, or firewall settings](troubleshooting/index.md#connection-fails).

 !!! tldr ""
-    It is not possible to change the password via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
-You may run `docker compose exec photoprism photoprism passwd [username]` in a terminal to change an existing password.
-You can also reset your database for a clean start.
+    You cannot change the password with `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
+To change the *admin* password, run the `docker compose exec photoprism photoprism passwd [username]` command in a terminal.
+You can also run `docker compose exec photoprism photoprism reset` to delete the existing index database and start from scratch.

 The server port and other [config options](config-options.md) can be changed in `docker-compose.yml` at any time.
 Remember to restart the services for changes to take effect: